Cosmo-Tech/azure-sample-webapp/doc/datasetManager.md

 By providing a **list of run template ids**, you can select the entries that will be shown to webapp user.
 When this option is left undefined, all default transformations and all run templates with the tag `datasource` are shown in the dataset creation wizard.

+Note that you can use this filter to show or hide the default transformation scripts, by using their id: `ADT`, `AzureStorage`, `File` and `None`.

 The **same filter exists for subdataset creation ETLs**: `[workspace].webApp.options.datasetManager.subdatasourceFilter`.
 When this option is left undefined, all run templates with the tag `subdatasource` are shown when creating subdatasets.